Secondary Education Minor

 Methods Courses 1

-TEP 415Teaching in Secondary Schools3
+TEP 415Teaching and Assessment in Secondary Schools3

 TEP 419Content Area Literacy Methods3